kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  30.md

 for the Amazon EBS volumes in an Amazon VPC.
 What is the easiest way to automate these tasks using AWS tools?**

-- [ ] Configure EBS volume replication to create a backup on Amazon S3
+- [ ] :  Configure EBS volume replication to create a backup on Amazon S3

-- [x] Use the EBS Data Lifecycle Manager (DLM) to manage snapshots of the volumes
+- [x] :  Use the EBS Data Lifecycle Manager (DLM) to manage snapshots of the volumes

-- [ ] Create a scheduled job and run the AWS CLI command “create-backup” to take backups of the EBS volumes
+- [ ] :  Create a scheduled job and run the AWS CLI command “create-backup” to take backups of the EBS volumes

-- [ ] Create a scheduled job and run the AWS CLI command “create-snapshot” to take backups of the EBS volumes
+- [ ] :  Create a scheduled job and run the AWS CLI command “create-snapshot” to take backups of the EBS volumes

-*
+*----

+- #aws_tools #ebs_data_lifecycle_manager #configure_ebs_volume_replication #amazon_ebs_volumes #ebs_volumes
 - hasExplain:: [[explanation_Question  30.md]]